credential-handler/chapi.io/playgroundFaq.md

 ---
 # CHAPI Playground Integration Guide

-Have you already integrated CHAPI into your project and now you’re interested in making your Verifier/Issuer/Wallet available for experimentation?
+Have you already integrated CHAPI into your project and now you’re interested in making your Issuer, Wallet, or Verifier available for experimentation?
 This Integration Guide/FAQ for the CHAPI Playground will help you accomplish this!

 ## Issuers
 ### New issuer introduction: